josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🌈_Gold_Pot_Chasers/premise.md

 ---

+It is as painful to me that I do not have any of these mysterious pots of gold, as the horrible realisation that I do not secretly run the banks.
+It is all a terrible irony.

+That's what actually hurts me, is not getting a good deal out of the thing.

+---

 Draft Notes — Shared Exploit Surface / No-Fault Failure Stack Case Study

 1. Core argument from the original “this is what I’m going to show you” update